 Run the installation of WDS role (it takes about 2-3 minutes).

 Tip.
 Also you can perform installation of Windows Deployment Services role using this PowerShell command:

 Install Microsoft Deployment Toolkit (MDT) 2013 Update 1 with the default settings.
 Just download it and run as administrator file MicrosoftDeploymentToolkit2013_x64.msi.

 Installing Windows Assessment and Deployment Kit

 Now we need to install Windows Assessment and Deployment Kit (Windows ADK) for Windows 10.
 Download and run file adksetup.exe.

 Select install path (by default C:\Program Files (x86)\Windows Kits\10\)

 From the ADK features list, check following:

-- User State Migration tool (USMT) – set of tools to migrate user data between systems
+- User State Migration tool (USMT) – set of tools to migrate user data between different computers and domains.

 Run Windows ADK installation.